OlGe404/ansible-collections/README.md

 * Creating a non-root user to perform tests with
 * Enable passwordless sudo for the non-root user

-See the [Dockerfile for Ubuntu 24.04](.molecule/platforms/Dockerfile.ubuntu-24.04) as an example on how to prepare a test platform for testing with ansible and molecule.
+See the [Dockerfile for Ubuntu 24.04](https://github.com/OlGe404/olge404.unix/tree/main/.molecule/platforms/Dockerfile.ubuntu-24.04) as an example on how to prepare a test platform for molecule.

 # Changelog
-All notable changes to this collection have to be listed in the [changelog.md file](changelog.md) and have to follow [semantic versioning](https://semver.org/).
+All notable changes to this collection have to be listed in the [changelog.md file](https://github.com/OlGe404/olge404.unix/tree/main/changelog.md) and have to follow [semantic versioning](https://semver.org/).

 The changelog.md file adheres to the conventions listed on [keepachangelog.com](https://keepachangelog.com/en/1.1.0/).

-Here is a quick overview on how to keep a changelog:
+Here is a quick overview:

 ```
 Guiding Principles